tim5khatulistiwa/tim5khatulistiwa.github.io/README.md

-# Welcome to Tim 5 Khatulistiwa from RevoU Tech Academy
+# Welcome to Tim 5 Khatulistiwa from RevoU Tech Academy!